Balaje/iceFem/README.md

 program will be extended to solve more problems in fluid-structure interaction.

-There are three different ice--shelf examples that can be solved.
+There are different ice-shelf examples that can be solved.

 1. `iceshelf_submerged_moving.edp` assumes that the ice--shelf is a
 1D thin-plate and the vibrations are modelled using the Euler-Bernoulli beam theory.
-The vibration of the ice-shelf and the velocity potential in the cavity region for an incident wave-forcing of 200 s is shown below.
+The vibration of the ice-shelf and the velocity potential in the cavity region for an incident wave-forcing of 200 s (in the frequency domain) is shown below.
 Figure on the left shows the solution on a non uniform cavity and on the right, the solution on a uniform cavity.
 In this case, the problem is solved using the modal expansion technique, which is used for solving hydro-elasticity problems of large container ships.

 | ![Non-Uniform cavity](./Images/femEB1.png) | ![Uniform Cavity](./Images/femEB2.png) |
 | ---------------------------------- | ------------------------------ |